IVI and the European Union

 Grant agreement: RIA2017S-2027

 THECA is a consortium led by the University of Cambridge Department of Medicine and funded by a €13 million Euro grant from the European and Developing Countries Clinical Trials Partnership (EDCTP).
-THECA includes a mass vaccination campaign in the Democratic Republic of the Congo using the Typbar-TCV (Vi-TT) typhoid conjugate vaccine.
-From 2019-2023, this project will assess the safety, feasibility and cost-effectiveness of Vi-TT and its ability to limit the spread of antimicrobial resistance.
+THECA tackles key research questions surrounding the rollout of typhoid conjugate vaccines in Africa.
+The project includes clinical trials, mass vaccination campaigns, and advocacy efforts across four countries: Ghana, Democratic Republic of Congo, Madagascar and Burkina Faso.

 THECA’s European consortium partners include the Institute of Tropical Medicine Antwerp of Belgium and the Mérieux Foundation of France.